brusdev/activemq-artemis/docs/user-manual/en/broker-balancers.md

 ## Broker Balancer Workflow
 The broker balancer workflow include the following steps:
-* Retrieve the target key from the incoming connection;
+* Retrieve the connection key from the incoming connection;
-* Return the local target broker if the target key matches the local filter;
+* Return the local target broker if the connection key matches the local filter;
 * Delegate to the pool:
 * Return the cached target broker if it is ready;
 * Get ready/active target brokers from the pool;